Welcome to Puffins’ class page!

 Each week, your child will be expected to read twice a week with an adult at home, who will need to sign and date the weekly section in their planner every time they hear them read.
 Your child can choose a book from home or an appropriate free choice book from school.
 Even though many children in years 5 and 6 are quite fluent readers, it is important that an adult hears them read and asks questions about what they have read in order to aid their comprehension and to improve their writing skills.

-Books can be changed on any day in the classroom and returned books will be quarantined by staff before being put back on the shelf.
+Books can be changed on any day in the classroom.

-Spellings will be tested each week on Fridays and the new list will be posted on Google Classroom following the weekly test.
+Spellings will be tested each week on Monday and the new list will be given out following the weekly test.
 A spelling book will also be sent home with the spellings in.